 If I had been in charge, I would have commissioned Carlos to write an neo-baroque suite for just the trio of Dailey-Davis-Lee, something on a John Lewis tip, and filled out the date with ballads and blues…

 Cedar Walton, A Night at Boomers, Vol. 2.
-This great music from an all-star quartet with Clifford Jordan, Sam Jones, and Louis Hayes is mostly on the CD compilation Naima.
-I grabbed the LP just to hear the 10-minute version of “Stella by Starlight.”
+All-star quartet with Clifford Jordan, Sam Jones, and Louis Hayes.
+Most of these tracks are on the CD compilation Naima; I grabbed the LP just to hear the 10-minute version of “Stella by Starlight.”
 It’s typically extraordinary.
 At this driving medium up tempo, Clifford Jordan’s searching tenor reminds me of Warne Marsh in places (not a typo) and Walton plays serious bebop through the dense changes.
 In a solo like this, Walton shows he has something from Bud Powell that a younger peer like Albert Dailey didn’t quite get.

 Some Walton scholars regard the Boomers music as the high point in Walton’s pianism.
 It could be true.
 That such miracles occur an out-of-tune upright is one of the quintessential jazz mysteries.